RoninRa/SotDL-Homebrew/necronomicon/deep_ones.md

       </span>
     </p>
     <p class="acknowledgements">
-        <strong>*From The Deep* & *Pages of the Necronomicon* is ©2019 Kybernesis AS.<br/>
+        <strong><em>From The Deep</em> & <em>Pages of the Necronomicon</em> is ©2019 Kybernesis.<br/>
         All rights reserved.</strong><br/>
         This product was created under license.
 Shadow of the Demon Lord is a trademark of Schwalb Entertainment, LLC.<br/>
         This work contains material that is copyright Schwalb Entertainment, LLC.
 Such material is used with permission under the Community Content Agreement for the Disciples of the Demon Lord CC.
-All other original material in this work is copyright ©2019 by Kybernesis AS and published under the Community Content Agreement for the Disciples of the Demon Lord CC.<br/>
+All other original material in this work is copyright ©2019 by Kybernesis and published under the Community Content Agreement for the Disciples of the Demon Lord CC.<br/>
         <img src='https://roninra.github.io/SotDL-Homebrew/assets/images/kybernesis_logo.png' class="credits-image" /><br />
-        contact@kybernesis.com<br />
-        www.kybernesis.com<br/>
-        Requires Shadow of the Demon Lord from Schwalb Entertainment.
-Distributed through the Disciples of the Demon Lord Creative Community at DriveThruRPG.
+        <strong><em>Requires Shadow of the Demon Lord from Schwalb Entertainment.
+Distributed through the Disciples of the Demon Lord Creative Community at DriveThruRPG.</em></strong>
     </p>
 </blockquote>